shaltielshmid/NotT3Chat/README.md

 This is far from just a "hello world" chat.
 We've packed in some serious features:

-*   **🤖 Multi-LLM Support:** Seamlessly switch between different models and providers (currently OpenAI and Google, but the rest are just one line of code away).
+*   **🤖 Multi-LLM Support:** Seamlessly switch between different models and providers (OpenAI, Google, Anthropic, Groq, DeepSeek, and more).
+Add custom providers via config.
 *   **⚡ Blazing-Fast Real-Time Chat:** Built with the magic of **[SignalR](https://dotnet.microsoft.com/apps/aspnet/signalr)**, messages stream in real-time.
 *   **🔄 Advanced Stream Resumption:** Did you close your browser tab mid-stream?
 No problem.
 Re-open the chat, and the stream will pick up right where it left off.
 *   **🤝 Multi-Session Sync:** Open the same chat in multiple windows or on different devices, and watch the messages stream in perfect sync across all of them.
-*   **🔐 Authentication:** A login system to keep your chats private.
+*   **🔐 Flexible Authentication:** Email/password login and/or Google OAuth.
+Configure what you need.
+*   **🎨 Customizable Branding:** Custom fonts, logos, titles, and icons via environment variables.
 *   **📜 Chat History:** All your conversations are saved and can be revisited anytime.

 ## 🛠️ Tech Stack & How It Was Built